Online Bandit Learning with Offline Preference Data for Improved RLHF: Introduction

 \section{Introduction}

-In the development of generative AI models for language and image generation, it has proven quite effective to first `pretrain' with a very large offline dataset followed by reinforcement learning (RL)-based `fine-tuning' with small amounts of high quality Human Feedback (HF) data (usually obtained offline) to improve alignment with human preferences.
-HF data is usually obtained as a ranking over choices or preference feedback, since absolute scores tend to be very subjective and noisy.
-Aggregating preference information from multiple raters is much easier than aggregating absolute rating scores, since different raters could be calibrated very differently in their assignment of absolute scores to the same item, while agreeing on their relative orderings.
-Nevertheless, absolute scores are generally more informative than relative ones, and designing mechanisms that find optimal tradeoffs between these different feedback modalities is critical to scaling RLHF.
+In the development of generative AI models for language and image generation, it has proven quite effective to first `pretrain' with a very large \emph{offline} dataset followed by \emph{online} reinforcement learning (RL)-based `fine-tuning' with small amounts of high quality Human Feedback (HF) data to improve alignment with human preferences.
+Although preference based HF data are less noisy and easier to aggregate over multiple raters, absolute score based HF data are generally more informative than relative preferences, and designing mechanisms that find optimal tradeoffs between these different feedback modalities is critical to scaling RLHF.